 Skin maintains a natural barrier function that keeps moisture in and harmful agents out.
-But with time and environmental exposure, this barrier can become compromised—and skin can become drier and more susceptible to damage.
-Vitamin E can help restore and maintain skin’s natural barrier function, which enables it to regain its natural ability to lock in moisture, prevent dehydration, and defend itself against elemental stress.
-That’s why topically applied vitamin E is an excellent intensive moisturizer that helps keep skin soft and healthy.
+But with time and environmental exposure, this barrier can become compromised—and it can become drier and more susceptible to damage.
+Vitamin E can help restore and maintain its natural barrier function, which enables it to regain its natural ability to lock in moisture, prevent dehydration, and defend itself against elemental stress.
+That’s why topically applied vitamin E is an excellent intensive moisturizer that helps keep it soft and healthy.

 You will find that the vitamin E used in most skincare products is usually in the form of alpha-tocopherol.
 But vitamin E actually exists in eight different forms: alpha-, beta-, gamma-, and delta-tocopherol as well as alpha-, beta-, gamma-, and delta-tocotrienol.
 When all forms of vitamin E are combined, new research shows that the mixed tocopherols and tocotrienols together offer superior antioxidant activity, unparalleled moisture, and healing benefits.
 Therefore, full-spectrum vitamin E is exactly what your skin needs for potent protection and maximum winter skin relief.